Western View Diner & Steakhouse – Albuquerque, New Mexico

 Yes, this venerable restaurant has character to spare despite lacking the over-the-top flamboyance of the anointed local favorites and cookie-cutter chains.
 It’s informal and inexpensive, unpretentious and welcoming…a genuine anachronism.
 It’s no wonder its parking lots are always full.
 Look around the dining room.
 What you’ll see is generations of families, many of whom grew up visiting the restaurant.
 This is a neighborhood institution which has been doing the right things right for its faithful patrons.

 The Western View Diner serves breakfast all day long.
 There’s something almost musical in the clanking of spoons as they stir coffee at all hours of the day.
-There may also be nothing more arousing at 3PM than the sizzle of crisp bacon on the frying pan and its accompanying aromas as they waft throughout the dining room.
+There may also be nothing more arousing (to both genders, but particularly men) at 3PM than the sizzle of crisp bacon on the frying pan and its accompanying aromas as they waft throughout the dining room.
 That’s what we experienced during our inaugural mid-afternoon visit when at least half the dining patrons were partaking of breakfast.

-Although the diner is renown for its fluffy, housemade biscuits and gravy, an excellent alternative are the pancakes.
+5 December 2010: Although the diner is renown for its fluffy, house-made biscuits and gravy, an excellent alternative are the pancakes.
 A short stack means two fluffy orbs that nearly cover the entire plate.
 A dollop or two of creamy butter, a ladle of syrup and you’re in carbohydrate heaven.
 It’s been our experience that long-established diners serve the very best pancakes and the Western Diner is no exception.
 The Western View is also quite accomplished at American breakfast standards.
-Crispy bacon, home fries with a sprinkling of red chile and eggs over easy are made the way they should be.
+Regardless of what you order–breakfast or lunch–a biscuit or ten is a must.
+These biscuits have a rare “biscuit integrity” in that they don’t crumble and fall apart when you attempt to slather on some butter and jam.
+Moreover, they’re very tasty and are excellent for sopping up gravy.

-One of the entrees for which this restaurant is known is steak.
+17 June 2007: One of the entrees for which this restaurant is known is steak (hence the “Steak House” on the marquee).
 For just about a dollar an ounce, you can treat yourself to a fresh-cut New York steak that’s heavy on flavor and surprisingly light on the gristle and fat you might expect for an inexpensive cut of beef.
 Grilled to your exacting specifications (we like salt, pepper and garlic on both sides), it’s a carnivore’s dream.
 The New York cut is much better than we’ve had at many an Albuquerque steak restaurant, especially at the price.

 Order a burger and you might not be asked to what degree of doneness you’d like for it to be prepared, but the results are flavorful nonetheless.
 The beef patty has a nice grilled flavor reminiscent of a burger prepared outdoors.
 The neon green chile has a piquant bite that complements the other fresh ingredients.
 Alas, the sesame seed buns have a hard time holding in all the ingredients.
 The French fries are nothing special, pretty much boilerplate.

-For dessert, an absolute must-have is the chocolate cake.
+17 June 2007: For dessert, an absolute must-have is the chocolate cake.
 A thick slab is easily big enough for two and is as delicious as any chocolate cake you’ve ever had anywhere.
 The frosting is thick yet not at all cloying as are the frosting in those hideous store-bought Plaster of Paris designer cakes.
 It’s diet devastating delicious.
 Other dessert options include baklava and several fresh house-made pies.
+3 April 2016: Among the luscious cakes masterfully created by the pastry chef is a lemon cake topped with lemon “salt.”
+It’s rich, creamy and absolutely delicious with just enough lemony flavor to tickle your tongue.

 There’s a reason the Western diner has survived more than sixty years.
 It leaves enticement to its food and not its facade.
 That’s the way it should be!